Seamless solutions for implantable medical device components

 - Stamped and machined lids, covers, and headers

 To ensure optimal safety and wellbeing for both patients and practitioners, medical instruments must be manufactured to provide reliable sterility.
 At Hudson, we make use of top-quality, long-lasting materials that can easily meet the industry’s strict sterility requirements.
 In particular, we work with stainless steel (surgical steel), which features high corrosion resistance, as well as titanium (Grades 1, 2, 4, 5, 7, 9, 11, and 23), which features high tensile strength and resistance to corrosion and acid.
+Titanium has an array of beneficial applications and is exceptionally useful in the Medical Industry, providing countless benefits to the field.

 Different grades of titanium provide different benefits; depending on the specific application at hand, any of the following materials may be used.